History of nudity: Mesoamerica

 The Aztec city Tenōchtitlan reached a population of eighty thousand before the arrival of the Spanish in 1520.
-Built on an island in Lake Texcoco, it was dependent upon hydraulic engineering for agriculture which also supplied bathing facilities with both steam baths (temazcales) and tubs.
+Built on an island in Lake Texcoco, it was dependent upon hydraulic engineering for agriculture, which also supplied bathing facilities with both steam baths (temazcales) and tubs.
 In the Yucatán, Mayan men and women bathed in rivers with little concern for modesty.
 Yet in spite of the number of hot springs in the region, there is no mention of their use for bathing by indigenous peoples.
 The conquistadors viewed indigenous bathing practices, which included both men and women entering temazcales naked, in terms of paganism and sexual immorality and sought to eradicate them.

 Middle East

 Clothing in the Middle East, which loosely envelopes the entire body, changed little for centuries in part because it is well-suited for the climate, protecting the body from dust storms while allowing cooling by evaporation.

 The practice known as veiling of women in public predates Islam in Persia, Syria, and Anatolia.
 Islamic clothing for men covers the area from the waist to the knees.
 The Qurʾān provides guidance on the dress of women, but not strict rulings; such rulings may be found in the Hadith.
 The rules of hijab and Sharia law defines clothing for women as covering the entire body except the face and hands.
 The nature of the clothing cannot be transparent, revealing what is underneath: "clothed yet naked", nor the clothing of men, such as trousers.
 Originally, veiling applied only to the wives of Muhammad; however, veiling was adopted by all upper-class women after his death and became a symbol of Muslim identity.

 In the medieval period, Islamic norms became more patriarchal, and very concerned with the chastity of women before marriage and fidelity afterward.
 Women were not only veiled, but segregated from society, with no contact with men not of close kinship, the presence of whom defined the difference between public and private spaces.
 Of particular concern for both Islam and early Christians, as they extended their control over countries that had previously been part of the Byzantine or Roman empires, was the local custom of public bathing.
 While Christians were mainly concerned about mixed-gender bathing, which had been common, Islam also prohibited nudity for women in the company of non-Muslim women.
-In general, the Roman bathing facilities were adapted for separation of the genders, and the bathers retaining at least a loin-cloth rather than being nude, as was the case in Victorian Turkish baths until the end of the 20th century.
+In general, the Roman bathing facilities were adapted for separation of the genders, and the bathers retaining at least a loincloth rather than being nude, as was the case in Victorian Turkish baths until the end of the 20th century.

 Africa

 According to Ibn Battuta, female servants and slaves in the Mali Empire during the 14th century would be completely naked.
+Ibn Battuta was shocked by the casual relationships between men and women even at the court of Sultans, and the public nudity of female slaves and servants.
 The daughters of the sultan also exposed their breasts in public.